The Count to Shabuot ~ A Fresh Look

 For many today, the term “New Moon” has come to be associated with darkness, the unseen conjunction of the moon with the sun, or the first visible crescent.
 Yet this understanding is not derived from the plain reading of Scripture, but from later traditions that developed over time.
 When we return to the Hebrew text itself, a very different picture begins to emerge, one rooted not in obscurity but in fullness of light.

-From the beginning, the luminaries were given “for signs, and for lunar appointed times, and for days, and years” (Genesis 1:14).
+From the beginning, the trinity of lights were given “for signs, and for lunar appointed times, and for days, and years” (Genesis 1:14).
 These signs were not hidden, nor were they dependent upon calculation alone.
-They were visible, observable, and unmistakable to all who would look to the shamayim.
+They were visible, observable, and unmistakable to all who would look to the shamayim (heavens).
 The moon, in its fullness, stands as the most complete and radiant expression of its light, a perfect marker, not of absence, but of renewal.
 Refer to the article, Mo’edim and the Missing Key Puzzle Piece.

 This is where the testimony of Leviticus 23 deepens.